Haruma-K/UnityScreenNavigator/README.md

 }
 ```

-Note that if you implement `ISheetContainerCallbackReceiver` to `MonoBehaviour` and attach it to GameObject of the page,
+Note that if you implement `ISheetContainerCallbackReceiver` to `MonoBehaviour` and attach it to GameObject of the container,
 it will be registered to `SheetContainer` without calling `SheetContainer.AddCallbackReceiver()`.

 #### Use async methods instead of coroutines